OctopusDeploy/blog/blog/2020-06/cloud-hybrid-saas-or-vm/index.md

 Using Octopus Server on a VM lets you host your Octopus instance in your choice of geographic region.

-Octopus Cloud also offers you the option of hosting your instance in a region that suits you, we use Microsoft Azure to host Octopus Cloud.
+Octopus Cloud also offers you the option of hosting your instance in a region that suits you; we use Microsoft Azure to host Octopus Cloud.
 At the time of writing, we offer the following regions:

 - West US 2
 - West Europe